fosterdrummer/voicefoundry-assignment/README.md

 - Execute the pipeline (For Create and Update events)
 - Wait for the pipeline to complete successfully

-The stack will fail if the TulsaWeatherApp code pipeline does not complete successfully.
+The stack deployment will fail if the TulsaWeatherApp code pipeline does not complete successfully.

 ### Clean up
 Run the following command in the 'deploy' project to clean up the app resources:
 ```shell
     cdk destroy TulsaWeatherApp
 ```
-You will need to delete the secrets manually after the TulsaWeatherApp stack is destroyed.
+*** NOTE: ***You will need to delete the secrets manually after the TulsaWeatherApp stack is destroyed.